markholloway/markholloway.github.io/_posts/2019-03-14-twilio-sms-redaction.md

 -u {SID}:{AuthToken}

 ```
 At the time of writing the Twilio helper libraries do not include the redaction form data.
-Instead use http `POST` within your code.
+Use http `POST` instead.

-The example demonstrates performing redaction for a single API request using `Node.js`
+Here is a `Node.js` example with redaction enabled for a single API request.

 ```javascript